real2two/starame/README.md

 # Starame Discord Bot
 The official code for the Discord bot Starame.

+Warning: The bot may still be buggy.

+## Host the Discord Bot
+being written

-# What Each Folder Means
+## What Each Folder Means
 The main data files are in the folder "data\".

 The folder "battles" shows the data of the battles going on (using the bot).